Take Advantage of Voice Search Trends

 - Your posts, which include your voice-search content should be shared in social media.
 More social activity is related to higher ranking

 - Create blog posts that dovetail with the questions your audience is asking

 - Keep answers to specific questions short and sweet — 30 words or so

 - But also realize that voice search results are typically pulled from long posts: 2,000+ words on average.
 Therefore, answer specific questions within your long-form, authoritative post.
 Maybe a series of topic-focused FAQ pages.

-You might be wondering . . . how can you possibly create 2,000 word posts to match voice search queries?
+You might be wondering . . . how can you quickly create posts to match voice search and local search queries?

 - Brainstorm possible voice searches.
 What do customers want to know?
 What questions do they ask?
 Create a nice big list.

 - Use Ubersuggest to expand your list.
 Enter a keyword, sort by traffic.
 Look for questions and topics that closely relate to your service or product, and that have decent traffic.
 For example, entering “pool” returns “How much does an in-ground pool cost?” with 6,600 searches per month.
 Nice!
 As a pool contractor, you’d be crazy not to have a specific content to match that search.
 “How to” questions are common.

 - Now, instead of spending hours laboriously writing a post, create an audio or video recording.
 You probably talk to your customers all the time.
 When relaxed, I’ll bet you can easily talk about a specific aspect of your service or product for 12 minutes.
 That’s about 2,000 words!
 For example, talk about the advantages of a in-ground pool, optional features, safety concerns, and of course, cost.
 Quote a price range for your area, invite readers to contact you.